-To borrow a tagline from another recently rebooted franchise, Man of Steel is not your Father’s Superman.
-The name ‘Superman’ isn’t even in the title, is only spoken in the movie once, and not even by one of the main characters!
-The red underpants are missing, the color palette is muted, the All American Boy Scout is toned down, and we are in lot more danger.
+To borrow a tagline from another recently rebooted franchise, Man of Steel is not your father’s Superman.
+The name ‘Superman’ isn’t even in the title, it’s only spoken in the movie once, and not even by one of the main characters!
+The red underpants are missing, the color palette is muted, the All American Boy Scout is toned down, and we are in a lot more danger.
 And I like it.

 That is my hope.

 Man of Steel (2013)

 Directed By: Zack Snyder

 Story By: David S. Goyer & Christopher Nolan

 Characters By: Jerry Siegel & Joel Shuster

 Produced By: Christopher Nolan, Charles Roven, Deborah Snyder, Emma Thomas